• Skip to primary navigation

 The logic behind this is that if you're already in debt and you burn through your emergency fund, you will be without the financial option of borrowing money.
 Borrowing money on credit cards is never an attractive option, but in dire circumstances it may be necessary.

-If you have student loan debt, now might NOT be the best time to pay those off (due to all the Covid-19 student loan programs).
+Note: If you have student loan debt, now might NOT be the best time to pay those off (due to loan forgiveness programs and more).
 Instead, focus on other debt like credit cards or auto debt.

 3. Save More for Retirement and Other Goals